bmbaron/memrys/README.md

 # memrys

-Memories preserved, moments cherished with memrys.com.
+Memories preserved, moments cherished

 ## Description

-A full-stack web application for parents to create, view, and manage memories of their children.
-Focus is on an intuitive and beautiful timeline layout and extensive filtering and sharing features.
+A full-stack web application to create, view, and manage memories.
+Emphasis on an intuitive and beautiful layout and extensive filtering features.

 ## Getting Started